 10. Focus on the fun

-Avoid establishing an emotional relationship with him.
+Avoid establishing an emotional relationship with them just yet.
 Emotions and feelings do not do very well in exclusive dating.
 The idea of dating exclusively is to establish a healthy relationship with a person which involves a more friendly and fun relationship than an emotional one.

 11. You don’t need to go public with it

-Of course, you might be itching to tell your friends about this new person you found who you just can’t seem to get enough of, but try and not talk about them too much.
+Of course, you might be itching to tell your friends about this new person you found who you just can’t seem to get enough of, but try to avoid talking about them too much.
 If in the unfortunate event when your exclusive dating relationship falls through, you don’t want your friends constantly reminding you about this person by asking you for updates every now and then, since you spoke so highly of them.